Distracted-E421/Project-Datapunk/googleData.md

 ----------------------------------------------------------------

 # Google Chat
-The users, groups, conversation history and attachments for your Google Chat domain
+- The users, groups, conversation history, and attachments for your Google Chat domain.

-[MoreInfo]
+## Users [JSON]
+- User metadata (e.g., name and memberships).

+## Messages [JSON]
+- Conversation history for each Google Chat topic and direct message.

+## Groups [JSON]
+- List of Google Chat groups and associated metadata.

+## Attachments [OGFormat]
+- Attachments for messages in each Google Chat topic and direct messages.

+### More Information
-Your download includes your:
+- Your download includes your:

-User profile information
+  - User profile information.
-Memberships in direct messages, group messages, and spaces Messages along with attachments from direct messages, group messages, and spaces
+  - Memberships in direct messages, group messages, and spaces.
+  - Messages along with attachments from direct messages, group messages, and spaces.

-Tip: Group messages and spaces created by users with a work or school account won't export as part of your Chat history.
+- **Tip:** Group messages and spaces created by users with a work or school account won't export as part of your Chat history.

 ----------------------------------------------------------------